langmead-lab/recount-pump/populate/README.md

 https://github.com/langmead-lab/recount-pump/blob/master/populate/disjoin_scripts/create_rejoin_disjoint2annotation_mappings.sh

 It only requires, as input, the combined GTF file with the main genome annotation GTF + ERCC and SIRV annotations created in step 9 in the Genome Reference Preparation section.
-It does assume the following Docker is running and you have the `populate` docker image built/downloaded
+It does assume that Docker is running and you have the `populate` docker image built/downloaded, derived from:

 https://github.com/langmead-lab/recount-pump/blob/master/populate/build.sh